trigger-corp/trigger.io-launchimage/module/docs/index.md

 The majority of the configuration for the is paths to images at various resolutions.
 All launch images must be placed in your ``src`` directory.
 Paths to your launchimages should be specified relative to your `src` directory.

-> ::Note:: Use PNG format for your launch images, as it is required on at least iOS and your app may not be submittable to the App Store otherwise.

-iPhone
-:	Path to 320x480px image.
-Used as the launch image on non-retina iDevices (e.g. iPhone 3GS, 3rd generation iPod).

-iPhone Retina
-:	Path to a 640x960px image.
-Used as the launch image on retina iDevices (e.g. iPhone 4).

-iPhone Retina 4
-:	Path to a 640x1136px image.
-Used as the launch image on retina for iDevices with a 4 inch screen (e.g. iPhone 5, 5th generation iPod).

-iPhone Retina 6
-:	Path to a 750x1334px image.
-Used as the launch image on retina for iDevices with a 4.7 inch screen (e.g. iPhone 6).

-iPhone Retina 6 Plus
-:	Path to a 1242x2208px image.
-Used as the launch image on retina for iDevices with a 5.5 inch screen (e.g. iPhone 6 Plus).

-iPad
+### iOS

+> ::Note:: The old Launch Image schema and sizes are no longer supported by Apple.
+>
+> Instead of requiring a separate bitmap matching the resolution of each available iOS device Apple have introduced the notion of "size classes" which reduces the total number of images required to four.
+>
+> For more information on size classes, please read: [A Size Class Reference Guide](http://useyourloaf.com/blog/size-classes/)

+wC_hC
-:	Path to a 768x1004px image.
-Used as the launch image on retina for non-retina iPads when in portrait.
+:	Path to image for Compact width and Compact height size class.
+Used as the launch image on iPhone devices in landscape orientation.
+(Recommended size: 1334x750px)

-iPad Landscape
+wR_hC
-:	Path to a 1024x748px image.
-Used as the launch image on retina for non-retina iPads when in landscape.
+:	Path to image for Regular width and Compact height size class.
+Used as the launch image on iPhone Plus devices in landscape orientation.
+(Recommended size: 1920x1080px)

-iPad Retina
+wC_hR
-:	Path to a 1536x2008px image.
-Used as the launch image on retina for retina iPads when in portrait.
+:	Path to image for Compact width and Regular height size class.
+Used as the launch image on iPhone and iPhone Plus devices in portrait orientation.
+(Recommended size: 1080x1920px)

-iPad Landscape Retina
+wR_hR
-:	Path to a 2048x1496px image.
-Used as the launch image on retina for retina iPads when in landscape.
+:	Path to image for Regular width and Regular height size class.
+Used as the launch image on iPad devices in both portrait and landscape orientation.
+(Recommended size: 2732x2048px)

-> ::Note:: All 7 iOS images must be defined for any to be included in iOS builds.
+### Android

 Android, Android Landscape
 :	Launchimages for Android devices.